 Some current accounts can even offer better interest rates than savings accounts: for the best options now, see our top interest earning current accounts guide.

 Like overdrafts, interest rates can also be part of introductory offers, the rates decreasing severely after a certain period.

 It's well worth checking the small print carefully for these crucial details.

-Loyal customer who are always in credit then may also want to consider the rewards attached to new current account.
+Loyal customer who are always in credit may also want to consider the rewards attached to a current account.

 These could be anything from cash bonuses to special insurance rates to general deals only available to account customers.